DistrictOfJoban/JCM-Docs/docs/players/blocks/departure_timer.md

 - jsblock:departure_timer
 ---

-A **Departure Timer** is a block that displays the remaining time until the train departs.
-This block is modelled after the departure timer seen in the MTR East Rail Line.
+A **Departure Timer** is a block that displays the remaining time until the train departs, it is modelled after the departure timer seen in the MTR East Rail Line.

 ## Usage
 1. Place the block near a platform.
 (A configuration replicating real-life would be to place it at the end of the platform rail node)